NicoJacGo/vaccine-tracker/readme.md

 If possible, data regarding the number of vaccinated individuals will be subtracted from the weekly allotment data, giving users a more accurate view of the current number of available doses at a given location.

 Additional information will include analysis-related information such as (1) vaccinated individuals per capita, (2) number of *fully* vaccinated individuals (two doses), and (3) aggregate data.

+## Acknowledgments

+ - Libraries used:
+    - tidyverse
+    - ggmap
+    - ggplot2
+    - rvest
+    - dplyr
+    - taskscheduleR (CRON)
+    - ...